New state-run health insurance for K-12 employees coming

 In 2017, as part of the overall McCleary school funding package, the Legislature created a new state-run School Employees Benefit Board (SEBB) health insurance program to replace the existing district-by-district system of negotiating health care benefits.
 The SEBB is modeled on a similar but separate insurance program for public employees that has existed for years.

-During summer/fall of 2018, a group of representatives from school employee unions negotiated a tentative agreement with the Office of Financial Management (OFM).
+During summer/fall of 2018, representatives from school employee unions negotiated a tentative agreement with the Office of Financial Management (OFM).
 WEA played a key leadership role and helped negotiate a deal that will benefit educators and reduce the price of insurance for many.

 Highlights of the changes